Vermont Blueprint for Health Conference:

-- Michael K. Smith, BS, Interim President and Chief Executive Officer of VITL - Mr. Smith's career spans more than 35 years with experience in executive leadership positions in both the public and private sector.
-He has served in a variety of positions in the public and private sector.
+- Michael K. Smith, MA - Interim President and Chief Executive Officer of VITL - Mr. Smith's career spans more than 35 years with experience in executive leadership positions in both the public and private sector.
+His career began serving honorably in the U.S. Navy, first with Underwater Demolition Team 21 and then as a member of SEAL Team Two.
 He has served in a variety of positions in the public sector including serving in the Vermont House of Representatives, town manager of Hardwick, deputy state treasurer, secretary of administration, and secretary of human services.
-In the private sector, he has filled the roles of COO and EVP of Yankee Captive Management, a partner at the insurance firm of Hackett, Valine and MacDonald and then more recently he was appointed Vermont state president of FairPoint Communications.
-After a stint hosting a daily radio program, "Open Mike with Mike Smith", Mr. Smith also acted as on-air political analyst for WCAX-TV and WVMT radio and wrote a weekly Sunday column for VTDiger and Vermont Business Magazine on political and public policy events.
+In the private sector, he has filled the roles of COO and EVP of Yankee Captive Management, as a partner at the insurance firm of Hackett, Valine and MacDonald and as Vermont state president of FairPoint Communications.
+More recently he was the host of a daily radio program, "Open Mike with Mike Smith" and also acted as on-air political analyst for WCAX-TV and WVMT radio, and wrote a weekly Sunday column for VTDigger and Vermont Business Magazine on political and public policy events.
 Mr. Smith served as a member of the Vermont Pension Investment Committee, Lake Champlain Regional Chamber of Commerce, The Flynn Center for the Performing Arts, and Spectrum Youth & Family Services.
 He is a current board member of the Vermont Student Assistance Corporation.

 In support of improving patient care, the Robert Larner, M.D.
 College of Medicine at the University of Vermont is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.